Documentation Index

 - The merchant service must return an HTTP

-200status code or timeout will be considered a failure, and the system will retry a certain number of times (the specific strategy is subject to the platform’s actual configuration). - It is recommended to return a unified response format:
+200 status code or timeout will be considered a failure, and the system will retry a certain number of times (the specific strategy is subject to the platform’s actual configuration).

 Important Requirements: